 You can count on our expertise when it comes to the communities in the southern crescent of Atlanta.
 Why?
 Because, we have helped with many of the developments within the Clayton, Henry, and Fayette markets.
 Allow us to help you as you look to purchase your new home in our neighborhood.

-To get started now or to find out more information, click on the “Access Mortgage Center” button below.
-You can apply online today or call us at 770-478-8881.
+To get started now or to find out more information, you can call us today at 770-478-8881.
 Go ahead and get started.

 Frequently Asked Questions

 If you have initial questions about the process, check out our answers to those questions below.

 - How long does it take to process and close a mortgage loan?

 - Usually three to four weeks.
 The amount of time varies depending on the transaction.
 Discuss your projected closing date with your loan officer during your initial consultation.
 Heritage Bank will work closely with you, your real estate agent, the seller and attorney to schedule your closing date and time.

 - What can I do to ensure a smooth mortgage transaction and expedite the process?